Be Ready for Spring by Knowing How to Check for Fleas and Prevent a Flea Problem With Your Pet

 How to Get Rid of the Fleas

-So you've confirmed that your best friend has fleas and you've given your babies a bath and have confined them outside.
+So you've confirmed that your best friend has fleas and you've given your pets a bath and have confined them outside.
 Now what?

-All of the pet bedding needs to go in the washing machine, including anything they regularly use.
+All pet bedding needs to go in the washing machine, including anything they regularly use.
 Do your pets sleep with you?
 You'd better get ready to wash everything there, too.
-Wash the bathroom rug, their favorite blanket on the couch, the toys they keep with them—anything with which they regularly come into contact.
+Wash the bathroom rug, their favorite blanket on the couch, the toys they keep with them.
+Basically wash anything with which they regularly come into contact.

-There can be thousands of flea eggs, larvae and feces on them, so it all needs to be cleaned.
-If it doesn't look like you can save the item, or if it is full of 'dirt,' it may be best to simply throw it away.
+There can be thousands of flea eggs, larvae and feces on these things, so it all needs to be cleaned.
+If it doesn't look like you can save the item, or if it is full of 'dirt,' it may be best to simply throw it away in an outside trash can.
 The odds of getting rid of all the larvae and cocoons is against you, though it is possible.

-While all the bedding is in the wash, get out your vacuum cleaner.
+While all the bedding is in the wash, get out your vacuum.
 The fleas will be hiding in the carpet and in all sorts of dark corners, especially in humid and cool areas and in upholstered furniture.
-Empty the canister or bag outside the house into sealable bag to prevent the fleas from escaping.
+Empty the canister or bag outside the house into sealed bag to prevent the fleas from escaping.
 Some sources have even reported success by placing a flea collar into a vacuum canister to kill the fleas you suck up.

 In the yard, make sure that there are no places fleas can roam freely.
 Cut back shrubs and trees to let some sunlight in.
 Remember that fleas hate sunlight!